koenrane/KR-new-site/content/import/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 # Conclusion

 We can quantify what incoherence is demanded by corrigibility<sub>policy modification</sub>, and see that we may need to step out of the fixed reward framework to combat the issue.
-I think the model in this post formally nails down a big part of why corrigibility<sub>policy modification</sub> (to the _de facto_ new $\pi_\text{correct}$) is _rare_ (for instrumental convergence reasons) and even _incoherent-over-state-lotteries_ (if we demand that the agent be strictly corrigible to many different policies).
+I think the model in this post formally nails down a big part of why corrigibility<sub>policy modification</sub> (to the _de facto_ new $\pi_\text{correct}$) is _rare_ (for instrumental convergence reasons) and even _incoherent over state lotteries_ (if we demand that the agent be strictly corrigible to many different policies).

 > [!thanks]
->Thanks to NPCollapse and Justis Mills (via LW Feedback) for suggestions.
+>Thanks to NPCollapse and Justis Mills for suggestions.

 <hr/>